kamilazdybal/pykitPIV/docs/index.rst

 .. code-block:: text

         @article{pykitPIV2025,
-        title = "pykitPIV: Rich and reproducible virtual training of machine learning algorithms in velocimetry", journal = "SoftwareX",
+        title = "pykitPIV: A framework for flexible and reproducible virtual training of machine learning models in optical velocimetry", journal = "SoftwareX",
         volume = "",
         pages = "",